The choice you make every day affect this planet. You’ve heard about the over 2000 landfills in the

 Energy and water costs are leading concerns for many homeowners and manufacturers.
 When you live sustainably, you beat down your expenses on both considerably.

-To conserve water, make sure there are no water leaks in your household and workplace.
+To conserve water, ensure no water leaks in your household and workplace.
 In the United States alone, household leaks amount to nearly 1 trillion gallons of water wastage per year.
 So, check out and fix leaks in your toilet, faucets, and showerhead.

 The Bottom Line

 The goal of sustainability is to preserve and replenish natural resources.
-Humankind needs to embrace sustainable living to make this planet habitable for future generations.
+Humankind must embrace sustainable living to make this planet habitable for future generations.
 It starts with you.